 Nonnative Plant Species: Alternative 3 allows slightly less off-trail stock travel and off-trail stock grazing than alternative 1, which would slightly lower the potential for introducing nonnative plants in areas where early detection would be difficult and costly.
 Total stock use would likely increase relative to current levels.
 Disturbance related to increased visitor use (higher trailhead quotas and stock group size) and facility maintenance (more trail construction and maintenance) would be slightly higher than current conditions.
-Overall propagule pressure would be similar to current conditions due to the implementation of stock-feed regulations and improved prevention mitigations, but increased propagule pressure from more visitors, new or improved trails, and higher levels of administrative operations (more trail crew camps).
+Overall propagule pressure would be similar to current conditions due to the implementation of stock-feed restrictions and improved prevention mitigations, but increased propagule pressure from more visitors, new or improved trails, and higher levels of administrative operations (more trail crew camps).
 There could be additional pack stations at Wolverton and Mineral King, and more developed frontcountry stock facilities at west-side trailheads, creating more sources for invasive plant transport to wilderness.
 The overall probability of introductions would be about the same as current conditions.
 Probability of introductions to high-value habitats (wetlands) would be lower, since the percentage of meadow area open to grazing would decrease from 51% to 37%.
 Spatial distribution of impacts would be wide, and difficulty of detection would be high.
 Nonnative species impacts would be expected to increase overall, primarily in those areas where visitor use increases significantly.

 Cumulative Effects: Alternative 3 would result in an increase in the number of visitors and stock wilderness-wide, would increase development slightly, and would allow for continued grazing; though most off-trail areas would be closed to grazing.
-This alternative would reduce the percentage of meadow area that is open to stock travel from 64% to 55% and reduce the percentage of park meadows open to grazing from 51% to 37%.
+This alternative would reduce the percentage of meadow area that is open to stock travel from 64% to 55% and reduce the percentage of the parks' meadows open to grazing from 51% to 37%.
 With the decrease in access, the potential for invasive species spread in meadows would be reduced.
 Alternative 3 would increase campfire restrictions, which would result in beneficial effects on subalpine trees when compared to current conditions.

-The projects that may affect vegetation that are separate from projects proposed by this WSP/DEIS include the high-elevation forest monitoring program, the wetlands monitoring program, the Halstead and Cahoon meadow restorations, the ecological restoration program, invasive species management plan and activities, and permitted research activities.
+The projects that may affect vegetation that are separate from projects proposed by this WSP/FEIS include the high-elevation forest monitoring program, the wetlands monitoring program, the Halstead and Cahoon meadow restorations, the ecological restoration program, invasive species management plan and activities, and permitted research activities.
 The majority of other past, present, and future foreseeable projects in wilderness have no potential for effects on vegetation.
 The impacts from these seven projects are described for alternative 1.
 Considered together, there would be no meaningful additive or interactive effects among these projects and the proposed actions under this alternative that would constitute a significant cumulative effect.

-IMPACTS OF ALTERNATIVE 4: EMPHASIZE UNDEVELOPED QUALITY AND NON-COMMERCIAL RECREATION meadow or riparian vegetation.
+IMPACTS OF ALTERNATIVE 4: EMPHASIZE UNDEVELOPED QUALITY AND NON-COMMERCIAL RECREATION

+Wetlands and Meadows: Trampling of wetland and meadow vegetation by human traffic would continue to occur along wet trails that pass through meadows, along riparian corridors and lakeshores where campers pass through for water or to fish, and where visitors set up camps on or adjacent to meadow or riparian vegetation.
 While these impacts can be locally severe, they are currently insignificant at the landscape scale and this would be expected to remain the case.
 As visitor-use levels would decrease under this alternative, the extent and severity of human trampling of meadow and wetland vegetation would be expected to decrease accordingly.
-The development of such informal trails would continue to pose potential risks to adjacent wetlands, which would be mitigated through visitor education, trail reroutes, or restoration.
+The development of informal trails would continue to pose potential risks to adjacent wetlands, which would be mitigated through visitor education, trail reroutes, or restoration.